Shrek cracks a mirror by looking into it and smiling: the scene is virtually identical to the same one featured in Mike Myers' Austin Powers films.

 Cash Cow Franchise: In the top 10 for "Highest grossing movie franchises of all time" list.

-Deleted Scene: One from film 1 has Fiona meeting a Gypsy woman named Bib Fortuna (a reference to the Star Wars character of the same name), who would eventually become the Fairy Godmother.
+Deleted Scene: One from the first film has Fiona meeting a Gypsy woman named Bib Fortuna (a reference to the Star Wars character of the same name), who would eventually become the Fairy Godmother.
 In this version Fiona is always an ogre, and Bib Fortuna gives her a potion that would make her beautiful, but tells her that she will alternate between her human and ogress forms until she finds true love.
 After that, she is whisked away by her dragon guardian and returned to the tower.

-Also That Other Wiki says that the filmmakers intended to show the "Happily Ever After"-Form of Dragon as a pink winged Mare in Shrek 2.
+Also, The Other Wiki says that the filmmakers intended to show the "Happily Ever After"-Form of Dragon as a pink winged Mare in Shrek 2.
 They decided against it.

 The Other Marty: Chris Farley was attached to Shrek early in its development, but after his death (and many story changes) the role went to Mike Myers, who then performed an odd same-actor version of this trope, switching to a Scottish accent partway through and re-recording already-done lines.